Maingron/Steam-Maingron-Theme/README.md

 # Maingron Steam Theme

+Note: This Repo is archived since there's a new Steam client version, that I suppose isn't compatible with this theme anymore, and I'm not interested in continuing this project.
+Feel free to fork this repo, if necessary!

 ## About Maingron Steam Theme
 This is a theme I once created for my Steam client.
 It's nothing special.
 Originally I only swapped a few color variables for darker ones.